melezhik/outthentic/README.md

     mkdir calc-app
     cd calc-app

 _Suite_ is a synonym for project term.
-Meaning one runs suite of releated scenarios or stories.
+Meaning one runs suite of related scenarios or stories.

 ## Stories